edgexfoundry/edgex-docs/docs_src/security/Ch-APIGateway.md

     gateway becomes the single entry point for all the EdgeX micro services).
 The API gateway will eventually relay the request to the Core Data service if the client is authorized.
-    Note that for for Kong to serve the proper TLS certificate, a DNS host name must be used as SNI is not supported for IP addresses.
+    Note that for Kong to serve the proper TLS certificate, a DNS host name must be used as SNI does not support IP addresses.
 This is a standards-compliant behavior, not a limitation of Kong.
 -   The port of the request is switched from 48080 to 8443, which is the